dlanza1/ExDeMon/README.md

 An image that describes some of the previous concepts and shows the data flow in the streaming job can be seen here.
 ![Data flow](/doc/img/data-flow.png)

+## Define new metrics

+The value of these defined metrics is computed from a mathematical equation which is configured.

+This equation can have or not variables, these variables represent incoming metrics.
+So, values from several metrics can be aggregated in order to compute the value for the new metric.

+Metrics can be grouped by (e.g. machine) in order to apply the equation to a set of metrics.

+Some possibilities of defined metrics could be:
+- Multiply all metrics by 10: value * 100
+- Compute the ratio read/write for all machines: (groupby: hostname) readbytes / writebytes
+- Temperature inside minus temperature outside: tempinside - tempoutside

 ## Monitors